The Rum Howler Blog

 Fill the Glen Cairn Glass half full of Crushed Ice

-1 1/2 ounces of Johnnie Walker Gold Lable
+1 1/2 ounces of Johnnie Walker Gold Label

 1 1/2 ounces of Schweppes Ginger Ale